 The Hawaiian Island’s volcanic mountains combined with the pleasant trade winds create such a diversity of climates.
 As we’ve share with you before, each island has a wetter windward side and a drier leeward side.

 As you plan your Hawaii vacation, you might want to find the best places to stay to avoid rain, particularly in the rainier, winter months.
 That being said, there’s a good chance that rain will not put much of a damper your vacation, even in the winter.
 We’ve been to Hawaii in all seasons and have rarely had rain create any vacation issues.

 Maui – The best sunshine is on West and South Maui.
 (See more details about where to stay on Maui for the best weather.)

 - Kaanapali (Lots of hotels including a Sheraton, Hyatt, Marriott, Westins, Honua Kai Kaanapali Beach Hotel and many more condo resorts.)

 - Lahaina (Several smaller locally owned hotels are here.)

 - Kihei (Mostly condo rentals are here.)

 - Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui that are all oceanfront.
 There are also a number of condominium/villa resorts.)

 Oahu – Basically the southern end of the island is the driest.

 - Waikiki Beach (Many, many hotel options here)

 - Kahala Beach (Kahala Resort is the one and only option.)

-- Ko’Olina (Disney Aulani, JW Marriott as well as a Marriott Residences timeshare.)
+- Ko’Olina (Disney Aulani, Four Seasons as well as a Marriott Residences timeshare.)